 Driving Without a Diploma

-If you drop out of school, you won’t be able to get a driver’s license in Georgia before you turn 18, unless you’ve received or are working on getting a GED diploma, or you’re enrolled in postsecondary education.
+Dropouts generally can’t get a driver’s license in Georgia until they turn 18, unless they’ve received or are working on getting a GED diploma, or they’re enrolled in postsecondary education.
 (Ga.
 Code § 40-5-22(a.1)(1).)